 As part of the meeting, it will be possible to present the results of research obtained with the use of synchrotron radiation and the opportunity to listen to lectures by invited users, who will share the results of their research.
 The program includes several review lectures summarizing the current state of scientific and technological achievements and presenting development trends in the field of research using the SOLARIS synchrotron.
 The didactic aspect of the conference is particularly important for young scientists, graduate students, or doctoral students, who constitute the direct scientific and research base of the future scientific groups of SOLARIS users.
 Equally important is the opportunity to exchange experiences between more advanced users of synchrotron radiation and to share these experiences with a group of young scientists.

-The special guest of the meeting will be Tomasz Rożek, who will deliver his own lecture.
+The special guest of the meeting will be Tomasz Rożek, who will deliver his own lecture about Artificial Intelligence (AI) in science.

 We look forward to seeing you via the Zoom platform!